ichard26/diff-shades/README.md

 - `--show-locals` is also forcefully set on GHA.
 - Analyses can now be automatically zipped at save time by using the .zip file extension.
+- Fixed output suppresion during project setup, hopefully this is the last fix needed to avoid stray output ^^
 - Removed `--show-project-revision`; instead pass `-v` / `--verbose` twice to achieve the same effect.